ZuidVolt/Bd-remux-film-encoder/readme.md

 ### Advanced Usage

-you can change the config in the main.py file and see all the available setting in the config class in utils.py
+You can change the config in the main.py file and see all the available settings in the config class in utils.py

 ## ⚙️ Configuration